Clelia Merloni: Life

 It was to her benefit that she later met the Bishop of Piacenza Giovanni Battista Scalabrini and on 10 June 1900 the latter granted diocesan approval to Merloni's order and approved its Rule of Life.
 Also on 10 June 1900 the bishop accepted the profession of Merloni into her own order and the profession of ten other religious.
 The seat of the order then moved to Scalabrini's diocese of Piacenza.
 Scalabrini also desired that the congregation also extend to the foreign missions and on 10 August 1900 six of the religious departed from Genoa to São Paulo in Brazil.
-Four more left in October 1900 for Santa Felicidade in Paranà also in Brazil while six more sailed on 16 June 1902 from Genoa on the British ship "The Vancouver" for Boston to aid the Missionaries of Saint Charles Borromeo.
+Four more left in October 1900 for Santa Felicidade in Paraná also in Brazil while six more sailed on 16 June 1902 from Genoa on the British ship "The Vancouver" for Boston to aid the Missionaries of Saint Charles Borromeo.
 In 1903 there were 30 houses with 200 sisters.

 Scalabrini's death in 1905 led to the motherhouse being transferred to Alessandria and also saw the decline of Merloni's good standing amongst the congregation.
 In 1911 the Vatican removed her from the leadership and named as Superior General Marcellina Vigano.
 She withdrew from the public due to this and in 1916 both requested and received a dispensation that would release her from her religious vows.
 During her exile Pope Benedict XV granted the decree of praise of the order on 17 July 1921.
 On 28 February 1928 she requested permission to renter the congregation and on 7 March 1928 was welcomed at the motherhouse in Rome where the order was now based since 1916.
 Vigano issued a circular letter that read: "Our most ardent desires have finally been fulfilled! ...
 Our beloved Mother Foundress is once again with us all of the seventh of this month.
 The Sacred Heart has restored her health so that she may now enjoy here in the motherhouse, surrounded by the love of her daughters, that peace and quiet which she needs so much, after so many trials and sorrows".

 Merloni died on 21 November 1930 in Rome and was buried at Campo Verano; but later exhumed and found intact in 1945.
 Her remains were then transferred to the motherhouse of the order.
 The order itself now has 1200 members in nations such as Taiwan and Switzerland in 195 houses.
 Her order received full papal approval from Pope Pius XI on 24 March 1931 while Pope Pius XII approved the constitutions of the congregation on 17 October 1941.